caedmonjudd/betterlorem/README.md

     gem install betterlorem

-BetterLorem will produce a transcript surrounded with <p></p> tags.
+BetterLorem will produce a transcript surrounded with #p# tags.
 Use the plain_text parameter to switch it off.

 ### Usage ###